Ayaneo Kun Handheld Gaming PC Performance Review

 Beside a 3.5mm combo audio jack, a second USB Type-C connector is located on the bottom.
 Apart from conventional peripherals like docking stations, both of the USB Type-C ports are USB4 and completely compatible with external GPU enclosures.

 The microSD card has been relocated and covered behind a new metal kickstand.
-Raising the kickstand displays the port.
-Additionally, covering a port for a possible 4G module addition is a sticker.
+Additionally, a sticker covers the port intended for a possible 4G module addition. intended for a possible 4G module addition.

 Ayaneo Kun: Programmable software

-Running Windows 11, the Kun utilizes AyaSpace 2 for all of its configurable features.
-While navigating Windows with any portable calls for some patience, the Kun provides the finest experience I have so far.
+Running Windows 11, the Kun utilizes While navigating Windows on any portable device requires some patience, the Kun offers the best experience I have had so far.
+It offers the best mouse movements so far.

 Usually seen on a laptop, the right trackpad scrolls the mouse pointer and allows clicking and double tapping.

 Pressing either side of the pad even enables left and right clicks.
-Though it is too tiny to do more than scroll and touch, it theoretically permits three and four-finger motions.
+Although the touchpad is too small to perform more than scrolling and tapping, it theoretically allows for three- and four-finger gestures.
 Easily able to handle scrolling and menu navigation, the left touchpad is assigned to the arrow keys.

 Clicking into a text field causes the Windows Touch Keyboard to automatically handle keyboard input.

-Ayaneo has also included other system quick cuts.
+Ayaneo has also included additional system shortcuts.
 At any moment, the left shoulder button raises the keyboard.
 Left and right clicks, among other controls, map the ABXY buttons.
 With a single press, the bottom right customizable button minimizes everything and transports you back to the desktop.

-Only when the right bumper and trigger are held together will shortcuts for accessing the Task Manager, Ctrl+ALT+Delete, or capturing a screenshot connected to the D-pad be available.
+Only when the right bumper and trigger are held together will shortcuts for accessing the Task Manager, Ctrl+Alt+Delete, or capturing a screenshot connected to the D-pad be available.
 By tapping the AyaSpace button, you can also access a variety of additional shortcuts, including muting the volume or activating FSR.
-Except for the D-pad shortcuts, every one of them is customizable to fit your preferred system usage.
+There are numerous options to manage system operation, just like with any PC handheld. your preferred system quick

-Holding the AyaSpace button brings the complete version of the program with many more choices.
-Over the years, Aya has done a fantastic job at simplifying AyaSpace to the point where I feel it to be a very polished and remarkable work of software.
+Holding the AyaSpace button opens the complete version of the program, which is a very polished and remarkable piece of software.
+Aya has done a fantastic job at simplifying AyaSpace to the point where I feel it is a very polished and remarkable piece of software.

-Even an option lets you control the video memory capacity your CPU can use.
-Since it directly affects the settings you may utilize and the in-game performance, this is extremely significant.
+An option even lets you control the video memory capacity your CPU can use.
+Since it directly affects the settings you may utilize and the in-game performance, this improvement is extremely significant.

 Here, Windows and AyaSpace 2 are overall simpler than they have ever been.
 Navigating Windows on a gadget like this will always have a learning curve, but Ayaneo has done a really wonderful job at making it as simple as feasible.